 In order to receive a decree in divorce from the Court, there must be “grounds for divorce”.
 Living separate and apart is a necessary element of a unilateral no fault divorce under Section 3301(d) of the Pennsylvania Divorce Code.
 In these cases, the spouse who wants the divorce must file a divorce complaint and he or she must allege an “irretrievable breakdown” of the marriage.
 When the spouse can prove that the parties have continuously lived separate and apart for at least one-year, the Court may grant the decree in divorce even without the consent of the other spouse.

 If a spouse files a divorce complaint and alleges an irretrievable breakdown of the marriage under Pennsylvania law, that spouse can allege the parties have lived separate and apart since a specific date.
 If the other spouse does not believe that the marriage is irretrievably broken or if he or she does not believe the parties have lived separate and apart, then the spouse can file a counter-affidavit.
 When a counter-affidavit is filed, the matter will be decided by the Court after an evidentiary hearing.
 The spouses should each have an experienced divorce lawyer present their case.

-If you are married and you are considering a divorce or a separation in Pennsylvania, you should consult with a divorce lawyer before taking any steps.
+If you are married and you are considering a divorce or a separation, you should consult with a divorce lawyer before taking any steps.
 You must understand your legal rights so that you take the right steps.
 Please contact The Martin Law Firm, P.C. today for a free case evaluation.
 Our number is 215-646-3980.